The “usermod” Command in Linux [14+ Practical Examples]

 In Linux, the usermod command is a helpful tool that allows superuser or root user to modify the user name, user ID, groups, home directory, password, user shell, expiry date, and other user details of an existing user.
 In the section below, I will show you some of the most useful applications for the usermod command in Linux.

 The usermod command in Linux allows you to modify an existing user name by simply running the usermod command followed by the option -l.
-Here, I will modify a user name from “mary” having a UID 2031 to “lisa” with the usermod command.
-You can do the same by following the steps below.
+Follow the below example:

 id mary